 Up on the southern slope of Mount Hollywood sits Griffith Observatory, a popular Los Angeles attraction that offers a spectacular view of Los Angeles, including the famous Hollywood Sign.
 But the views don’t end there, because Griffith is also home to a planetarium, where guests can sit back and take a look into the infinite reaches of the Universe.
 Guests can also look through the observatory’s telescopes for a peek at the night sky or any other points of interest, and explore some of the educational exhibits within the observatory.
 Griffith Observatory hosts many special events throughout the year, and a full calendar can be found on their website.

 Most people know the Dolby Theatre as the home of the Academy Awards, the biggest red carpet night in Hollywood.
-This ornate theater, with its grand staircase and massive stage crowned by a “tiara,” is a wonder in its own right, and visitors to Hollywood can tour the Dolby Theatre 7 days a week, with guides starting a tour every half hour between 10:30am and 4:00pm.
+This ornate theater, with its grand staircase and massive stage crowned by a “tiara,” is a wonder in its own right, and visitors to Hollywood can tour the Dolby Theatre, with guides.
 Besides being the venue for star-studded awards shows, the Dolby is also a world-class events venue, with a calendar of performers that is just as A-List as the people who walk the red carpet there each year.

 Hollyhock House is located within Barnsdall Art Park, which has been previously mentioned on this list.
 Designed by the famous Frank Lloyd Wright, Hollyhock House was built between 1919 and 1921.
 It was the first house built by Wright in Los Angeles, and represents his first attempt at a style of architecture that would suit Southern California.
 Visitors to Hollyhock House can explore the house and gardens to see the seamless combinations of indoor and outdoor space, the lovely rooftop terraces, and the incorporated hollyhock flowers from which the house gleaned its name.
 Hollyhock House is open for visitation Tuesday through Sunday, and docent-led tours are offered on Tuesdays and Wednesdays by reservation.

-Hollywood and Highland is a major tourist destination, well known as the home of the Hollywood Walk of Fame, and it is also a major cultural center.
-There is a massive shopping mall at Hollywood and Highland, with shops, restaurants, hotels, and more.
+Ovation Hollywood is a major tourist destination, well known as the home of the Hollywood Walk of Fame, and it is also a major cultural center.
+There is a massive shopping mall at Ovation Hollywood, with shops, restaurants, hotels, and more.
 Also in the vicinity is the Dolby Theater, where the Academy Awards are held each year, Grauman’s Chinese Theatre, Madame Tussaud’s Wax Museum, and much more.
-There are always plenty of character impersonators at Hollywood and Highland, from Spiderman to Marilyn Monroe, who are available for photo opportunities.
+There are always plenty of character impersonators at Ovation Hollywood, from Spiderman to Marilyn Monroe, who are available for photo opportunities.